-Georgetown is not currently subject to regulation under this program; however, the Town recognizes that this regulation may apply in the future.
-To prepare for this eventuality, the Town should begin planning efforts to develop and implement its own program to control stormwater runoff within the Town.
+Georgetown is not currently subject to regulation under this program; however, the Town recognizes that this regulation may apply in the future, based on updated Census data.
+To prepare for this eventuality, the Town has started looking at items required to comply with the permit.